abhishek-mkumar/ds_Abhishek_Manojkumar/README.md

 1. **Data Cleaning & Preprocessing**
    - Converted timestamps to datetime objects.
    - Extracted date from trader timestamps to align with daily sentiment.
-   - Merged trader data with Fear & Greed Index on the date column (left join).
+   - Merged trader data with Fear & Greed Index on the date column.

 2. **Exploratory Data Analysis**
    - Trader dataset: